I Bomber Command: Initial activation and involvement in antisubmarine warfare

 GHQ Air Force (GHQ, AF) had been established with two major combat functions, to maintain a striking force against long range targets, and the air defense of the United States.
 In the spring of 1941, GHQ, AF reorganized its Northeast Air District as 1st Air Force.
 To carry out its mission of training and maintaining a strike force, 1st Air Force organized 1st Bomber Command at Langley Field, Virginia in September 1941, shortly before the attack on Pearl Harbor.
 The command was originally established to control and train bombardment organizations assigned to 1st Air Force.
+(Note: Both organizations were established with arabic numerals in their names.
+In September 1942, the Army established that Numbered Air Forces would be identified with spelled out numbers and commands with roman numerals.
+"Air Force Historical Research Agency Organizational Reconds: Types of USAF Organizations" (2008).)
 It drew its cadre from the 2d Bombardment Wing, which was inactivated the same day, and whose subordinate units were reassigned to the command.
 Shortly after the attack, The best trained units in the command moved to critical defense areas or were identified for early shipment overseas.

 In November 1941, an increase in German U-boat activity brought a Navy request for reinforcement of Army bomber forces in Newfoundland.
 In the first week of December, the command dispatched the 49th Bombardment Squadron to meet the Navy request.
 Then the command's headquarters moved to New York City, New York.